hedi0/Smart_Door_Lock/README.md

 # 🌟 Overview

-The Smart Door Lock is a biometric
+The Smart Door Lock is a biometric access control system built using Arduino and an R307 fingerprint sen